chanzuckerberg/cellxgene-census/docs/cellxgene_census_docsite_landing.md

 - Bugs can be submitted via [github issues](https://github.com/chanzuckerberg/cellxgene-census/issues).
 - If you believe you have found a security issue, please disclose it by contacting <security@chanzuckerberg.com>.
 - Additional FAQs can be found [here](cellxgene_census_docsite_FAQ.md).

-## Coming Soon!

-- We are currently working on creating the tooling necessary to perform data modeling at scale with seamless integration of the Census and [PyTorch](https://pytorch.org/).
-- To increase the usability of the Census for research, in 2023 and 2024 we are planning to explore the following areas:
-  - Include organism-wide normalized layers.
-  - Include organism-wide embeddings.
-  - On-demand information-rich subsampling.

 ## Projects and Tools Using Census